Review Process and Procedure for EPA Non-Faculty Employees

 4.5.1 set the date for the Hearing not later than four weeks from the date that the Respondent(s) submitted the response to the Statement;

-4.5.2 identify the grievance the Committee will be hearing, and the parties and the Committee members,
+4.5.2 identify the review the Committee will be hearing, and the parties and the Committee members;

-4.5.4 instruct the parties to exchange one copy of their proposed exhibits at least five working days in advance of the Hearing, and a sealed copy to the Chair for the Record, but in no case shall information be provided to the Committee prior to the Hearing.
-References to the documents during the Hearing shall be by exhibit number with page references as applicable; and
+4.5.3 instruct the parties to exchange one copy of their proposed exhibits and witness lists at least five (5) working days in advance of the Hearing, and a sealed copy to the Chair for the Record, but in no case shall information be provided to the Committee prior to the Hearing.
+References to the documents during the Hearing shall be by exhibit number with page references as applicable;

 4.6 The Hearing